Domestic abuse is everyone’s business

-By having domestic abuse champions in many agencies, the aim is to dramatically reduce this number and provide a more joined up approach.
-In order to work effectively with victims and to ensure their safety, professionals need to have a common understanding of the issues and have the ability to co-ordinate their efforts and work more efficiently.
-We need to disseminate a good understanding of domestic abuse among professionals in all agencies in a way that ensures that the information is of a good quality and up to date.
+By having domestic abuse champions in many agencies, the aim is to dramatically reduce this number and provide a more joined-up approach.
+In order to work effectively with victims and to ensure their safety, professionals need to have a common understanding of the issues and have the ability to coordinate their efforts and work more efficiently.
+We need to disseminate a good understanding of domestic abuse among professionals in all agencies in a way that ensures that the information is of good quality and up to date.

 A MARAC is a regular local meeting to discuss how to help victims at high risk of serious harm.
 MARAC brings together representatives from a number of agencies in Bexley to discuss the safety, health and well-being of people experiencing domestic abuse (and their children).

-All professionals should have access to a nominated domestic abuse lead who is trained in completing a domestic abuse stalking, harassment and honor based violence risk identification checklist (DASH).
+All professionals should have access to a nominated domestic abuse lead who is trained in completing a domestic abuse stalking, harassment and honour-based violence risk identification checklist (DASH).